 Yes.
 The water in the river is normally drained for essential maintenance every two years.
 This generally happens at the end of January and lasts for around 10 days.
 At this time there is no water in much of the river loop, and the river cruises will not be running.

-You can see the dates for future maintenance on the river maintenance page of the San Antonio city here.
+You can see the dates for future maintenance on the river maintenance page of the San Antonio city website here.

 Are Dogs Allowed on the River Walk?

 Dogs are permitted on the River Walk but they must be on a leash.
 Many of the restaurants on the River Walk allow dogs on their patios, but do always check to be sure.
+There’s also a dog park along the Mission Reach section of the River Walk if your pup needs to burn off some energy.

 What to Do on the San Antonio River Walk

+There’s a lot to do on the San Antonio River Walk, from shopping and entertainment to museums, boat cruises, and just taking a leisurely stroll along the water.
 Here are some of our favourite things to do on the River Walk to give you some inspiration for your visit.

-Take a boat ride
+Take a Boat Ride

 You can get tickets for the river shuttle and cruises in person at various points along the River Walk, or you can buy them online in advance here.

-Eat at the restaurants
+Eat at the Restaurants

 One of the highlights along the downtown river walk area are all the places to sit, eat, or drink, and watch the world go by.